-Here are questions you will need to answer when planning out a sound system.
+There are several questions that need to be answered when planning out a sound system:

-Will your system be portable or permanent? congregations can and do meet in many different types of places: community halls, roller rinks, movie theatres, coffee shops and more.
-If this describes your situation, you probably need a portable sound system.
+Will your system be portable or permanent?

+A church of any type is more than just a building.
+Congregations can and do meet in many different types of places, community halls, roller rinks, movie theatres, coffee shops, and more.
+If this describes your situation, you probably need a portable sound system solution.
 However, if you meet in a dedicated space or established church building, a permanent installed sound system would be the better solution.

 What is the shape of your room?

 The sound system's job is to direct sound to where the people are in the room, and away from the walls and ceiling.
 The speakers need to match the size and geometry of the room.
-For example, a long narrow room with a high ceiling will require a different approach than a short, wide room with a low ceiling.
+By example, a long narrow room with a high ceiling will require a different approach than a short, wide room with a low ceiling.

 What is your worship style?

-Worship style often dictates sound system requirements.
-If you're just amplifying the pastor as he gives his message, a small system with good vocal intelligibility is all you may need.
-But if you're also amplifying a large choir or a full worship team with modern electric instruments, your system will be able to reproduce all the instrument and vocal frequencies clearly and evenly.
-And if you have multiple worship styles, you'll need a scalable solution.
+Worship style will often dictate the sound system requirements needed.
+If you are just amplifying the Pastor as he gives his message, a small system with good vocal intelligibility is all you may need.
+But, if you are also amplifying a large choir or a full worship team with modern electric instruments, your system will need to be able to reproduce all the instrument and vocal frequencies, clearly and balanced.
+And if you have multiple worship styles, you will need a scalable solution.

-Who's running the system?
-In most cases, you'll have volunteers with different skill levels running sound, so user-friendliness is a necessity.
-The system should be designed to match the skill level of the team tasked with running it.
+Who is running the system?

+In most cases you will have volunteers with different skill levels running sound, so user-friendliness is a necessity.
+The system should be designed to match the skill level of the team tasked with operating it.

-What's in your future?
+What is in your future?

 You should have a plan to future-proof your sound system.
-When designing a system, keep in mind what your needs may be in one, two and even three years.
-Try to create a system that can grow with your congregation and all your activities.
+When designing a system, keep in mind what your needs may be in one year, two years and even three years.
+Try and create a system that can grow with your congregation and needs.